-There are many organisations looking to employ people with horticulture knowledge and skills including:
+There are many organisations looking to employ people with a Level 2 horticulture qualification including:

 You may prefer to set up your own business, for example, as a gardener, a specialist plant grower or an organic vegetable producer, as a landscape designer or in garden maintenance.

-Alternatively, you may want to put your knowledge to good use at home in your garden.
+Alternatively, you may want to put your knowledge to good use at home in your own garden.

-You will need to provide your own safety boots, gloves and suitable wet and cold weather clothing and you will need your own writing materials and folders.
+As a City of Bristol College student, you may incur additional costs to attend your course.
+For example, it is likely you may need to pay for travel, your own safety boots, gloves and suitable wet and cold weather clothing and you will need your own writing materials and folders.